jorzel/hashnode/ckyx24uz601rw3rs12l3p03h5.md

 ## How to build PostgreSQL full-text search engine in any language

+##
-In this short post, I will show step by step how to establish a full-text search engine in PostgreSQL.
-Several options like `ilike`, trigrams search and tsearch will be presented.
+PostgreSQL is a widely-used, open source object-relational database system.
+However, it is not limited only to relational applications.
+Thanks to [JSONB](https://www.postgresql.org/docs/13/datatype-json.html) feature it can be a document store, [hstore](https://www.postgresql.org/docs/current/hstore.html) extension allows to use PostgreSQL as a key-value store.
+So this database system is extremely versatile.
+It could be used also as a search engine.
+In this short post I will show step by step how to establish full text search in PostgreSQL.
+Several options like: `ilike`, trigrams search and `tsearch` will be presented.

 ## Setup
-I started with a database creation.
+The first step is the creation of a database instance.
 All database commands will be executed inside `psql` terminal.
 ```SQL
 >> CREATE DATABASE ftdb;
 ```